ZacharyBournand/crave-finder/README.md

     - Open "Git Bash" (or another application to clone the repository)
     - Paste the copied HTTPS link
     - Type "code crave-finder" to open the application in Visual Studio Code (or open it in another code editor)

+3. If you do not have npm, go to https://nodejs.org/en/download
+    - Download the version that fits your operating system
+    - Restart Visual Studio Code
+    - Open a terminal and type "npm -v" to see if it has been installed
+    - Then, go to the "frontend" directory (your path should end with "crave-finder\frontend").
+Then, type the command: "npm install -g @angular/cli"

-3. Once in a code editor, open a new terminal (the end of your directory should be "\crave-finder")
+4. Once in a code editor, open a new terminal (the end of your directory should be "\crave-finder")
     - Go to "frontend" (type "cd frontend) [Now your directory should end with "\crave-finder\frontend"]
     - Type the following commands in your terminal:
         ```